SOURCE: Plug & Pay Technologies Inc.

 Reboot after each around of patches, to ensure they activate properly in Windows.

-- If using a version of windows that requires special adjustments to enable TLS 1.1 & 1.2 (see above), ensure you apply them accordingly.
+4. If using a version of windows that requires special adjustments to enable supported TLS 1.2 ciphers (see above), ensure you apply them accordingly.

 Reboot after applying any fixes, to ensure they activate properly in Windows.

-- Some clients noted the Easy Fix & manual registry changes did not 100% fix the issue with certain desktop apps.
+5. Some clients noted patching did not 100% fix the issue with certain desktop apps.

 In those cases, following these steps finished correcting the underlying issue.